beryli/environment-setup/ubuntu-setup.md

 #### Generating a New SSH Key
 - Open Terminal.
 - Generate a new SSH key with `ssh-keygen -t ed25519 -C "your_email@example.com"`.
 Replace your_email@example.com with your GitHub email address.
+  - Note: If you are using a legacy system that doesn't support the Ed25519 algorithm, use ` ssh-keygen -t rsa -b 4096 -C "your_email@example.com"`.

 This creates a new SSH key using your email as a label.